 Mark Twain and Huckleberry Finn

 In 1998 I won the Compaq National Lesson Plan Contest.
 The award recognized the combination of an outstanding lesson plan and the fact that I had published the plan on a special Huckleberry Finn website which I had created.
 I retired from classroom teaching in 2000 and left the website online for teachers and students to use.
 I did not update the site from 1998 to 2012, 14 years, so most of the links were no longer useful.
 Visitors continued to use the site because of the original content.
-I have removed that original site and have retained the original content for publication on this page. -- Jim Neff
+I have removed that original site and have retained the original content for publication on this page.
+Plus, I continue to update occasionally. -- Jim Neff

 Discussion Schedule